cerebis/shap/README.txt

 	listen_address = 'localhost'

-6) PostgreSQL allow provides fine-grained control of client authentication.
-The shap user will require permission to connect by providing a password.
-These rules are set in the file located at:
+5) PostgreSQL provides fine-grained control of client authentication.
+The SHAP user needs permission to authenticate by password which is commonly not part of PostgreSQLs default configuration.
+Client authentication is defined in the filet:

 	/var/lib/pgsql/data/pg_hba.conf

 The order of rules is important.
 The more explicit the rule, the earlier it should come.
-It is recommended to place the shape rules at the beginning of the list of rules.
-The following rules permit local Unix-domain sockets and host TCP/IP sockets from the localhost.
+It is recommended to place the SHAP rules before the default rules.
+Add the following lines to permit file and TCP/IP socket connections to the SHAP DB with password authentication from the localhost.

 	local shap shapuser md5
 	host  shap shapuser 127.0.0.1/32 md5

-7) On first invocation, SHAP will automatically create its table structure.
+6) On first invocation, SHAP will automatically create its table structure.

 Setup Analyzers
 ---------------